bacalhau-project/bacalhau/docs/docs/dev/cli-reference/all-flags.md

       --concurrency int                  How many nodes should run the job (default 1) --cpu string                       Job CPU cores (e.g. 500m, 2, 8).
       --disk string                      Job Disk requirement (e.g. 500Gb, 2Tb, 8Tb).
-      --do-not-track                     When true the job will not be tracked(?)
-TODO BETTER DEFINITION --domain stringArray               Domain(s) that the job needs to access (for HTTP networking) --download                         Should we download the results once the job is complete?
+      --do-not-track                     When true the job will not be tracked --domain stringArray               Domain(s) that the job needs to access (for HTTP networking) --download                         Should we download the results once the job is complete?
       --download-timeout-secs duration   Timeout duration for IPFS downloads. (default 5m0s)